 PROPERTY RIGHTS: DEFINITION

-Property rights are a fundamental concept of civil law, guaranteeing an individual the possession, use and disposal of movable and immovable property.
+Property rights are a fundamental concept in civil law, guaranteeing individuals the possession, use, and disposal of movable and immovable property.
 In France, this right is protected by law and plays a central role in society and the economy.
-This article aims to define property rights , explain its main characteristics, and detail the rights and obligations that arise from it for owners.
+This article aims to define property rights , explain their main characteristics, and detail the resulting rights and obligations for property owners.

 Legal definition

-The right of ownership is the absolute, exclusive and perpetual right that a natural or legal person holds over a property.
-This right includes three main attributes: usus, fructus and abusus.
+Ownership is the absolute, exclusive, and perpetual right that a natural or legal person holds over property.
+This right comprises three main attributes: usus, fructus, and abusus.

 • Usus : The right to use the property as you see fit.

-• Fructus : The right to receive the fruits or income generated by the property.
+• Fructus : The right to collect the fruits or income generated by the property.

-• Abusus : The right to dispose of property, that is, to sell it, give it away, transform it or destroy it.
+• Abusus : The right to dispose of the property, that is to say, to sell it, give it away, transform it or destroy it.

 Legislation in France

-In France, the right to property is protected by Article 544 of the Civil Code, which states: "Property is the right to enjoy and dispose of things in the most absolute manner, provided that one does not make use of them in a way prohibited by laws or regulations."
+In France, property rights are protected by Article 544 of the Civil Code, which states: "Property is the right to enjoy and dispose of things in the most absolute manner, provided that one does not make use of them in a way prohibited by laws or regulations."

 Absolutism and exclusivity

-The right to property is absolute in the sense that the owner can, in principle, do whatever he wants with his property.
-However, this right is not unlimited and must comply with the laws and regulations in force.
+Property rights are absolute in the sense that the owner can, in principle, do whatever they want with their property.
+However, this right is not unlimited and must comply with applicable laws and regulations.

-• Exclusivity : Only the owner has the right to enjoy and dispose of his property.
-He can exclude others from using his property.
+• Exclusivity : Only the owner has the right to enjoy and dispose of their property.
+They can exclude others from using their property.

-• Limitations : The right of ownership may be limited by town planning laws, co-ownership regulations, or easements imposed by the general interest (e.g. expropriation for public utility).
+• Limitations : Property rights may be limited by urban planning laws, condominium regulations, or easements imposed by the general interest (e.g., expropriation for reasons of public utility).

 Perpetuity

-The right of ownership is perpetual, that is to say, it is not lost through non-use.
-It can be transmitted by inheritance, donation or sale.
+The right of ownership is perpetual, meaning it is not lost through non-use.
+It can be transferred by inheritance, gift, or sale.

-• Transmission : The owner can freely transfer his property to his heirs, sell or give the property to other people.
+• Inheritance : The owner can freely pass on their property to their heirs, sell or give the property to other people.

 Rights and obligations of owners

-• Enjoyment of the property : The owner can use his property as he wishes, subject to compliance with laws and regulations.
+• Enjoyment of the property : The owner may use their property as they see fit, subject to compliance with laws and regulations.

-• Collection of income : The owner has the right to collect the income generated by his property, such as rent from a rented property.
+• Income collection : The owner has the right to collect income generated by their property, such as rent from a rented property.

-• Disposal of the property : The owner can sell, rent, lend or give away his property.
+• Disposal of the property : The owner may sell, rent, lend or give away their property.

-• Compliance with laws : The owner must comply with laws and regulations relating to town planning, the environment, safety and public health.
+• Compliance with laws : The owner must comply with laws and regulations relating to urban planning, the environment, safety and public health.

-• Property maintenance : The owner must maintain his property to prevent it from becoming a nuisance to others.
+• Property maintenance : The owner must maintain their property to prevent it from becoming a nuisance to others.

-• Payment of taxes and duties : The owner is responsible for paying property taxes and other taxes relating to the property.
+• Payment of taxes and duties : The owner is required to pay property taxes and other taxes related to the property.

 Frequently Asked Questions